Oyenike-Nwanebu/AB_Test_Analysis/README.md

 Information about the A/B test:
 - control group (0) can cancel using a web form
-- test group (1) can only cancel by calling in
+- test group (1) can only cancel by calling into the customer service line
 - Users were randomly assigned to a group when they go to the website's cancellation page for the first-time
 - The distribution probabilty between both groups is uneven
 - Additional transactions generated after users were randomized were recorded